lupcorrea/lupcorrea.github.io/README.md

 ### To Do Hitlist:
 * Optimize the code
 * Organize the assets
-* Add popup screens on the portfolio section
+* ~~Add popup screens on the portfolio section~~ Totally revamp the Portfolio and Skills sections
+* Increase descriptions, the page is still too vague
+* Make the page responsive, it is awfully buggy in phones
 * Whatever else further feedback suggests